 Secondary bone cancer is sometimes found at the same time as the primary cancer.
 It can also be found months or years after the primary cancer has been treated.

 Sometimes, secondary bone cancer is diagnosed before the primary cancer is located.
-When tests can't find where the cancer started, this is known as cancer of unknown primary (CUP).
+When tests can’t find where the cancer started, this is known as cancer of unknown primary (CUP).
 Cancer of unknown primary can occur in other parts of the body as well as in the bones.

 If your doctor is concerned that the cancer has spread to the bones, you may have some of the following tests: